 Coming to terms with the reality of my abusive mother.

-Then last month, mid February, I received an email that *rocked* my world... again- about the lies being told about me by my mother, and the people who choose to believe the lies and false rumors instead of giving me the benefit of the doubt and getting to know me and truth instead....
+On February 11/2014, I received an email that *rocked* my world... again- about the lies being told about me by my mother, and the people who choose to believe the lies and false rumors instead of giving me the benefit of the doubt and getting to know me and truth.
+Then, my mother stopped talking to me, did not return my calls..... even removed me from her facebook.

 As I begin to *shift* ... there has been some 'growing pains'...